qaywsx22/trser-landing-st/.continue/rules/tailwind-prefix.md

 ---
-globs: "**/*.{html,js,jsx,tsx}"
+globs: "**/*"
-description: This project configures Tailwind with the prefix tw-.
-Any new markup or components must use tw- prefixed utilities to avoid collisions.
 alwaysApply: true
 ---

-Use the Tailwind CSS prefix tw- for all utility classes.
-Do not use unprefixed Tailwind classes.
+Use Tailwind CSS utilities only with the tw- prefix; do not introduce unprefixed Tailwind classes.